loup-brun/basal/README.md

       _theme.tablet.scss
 ```

 Feel free to change whatever you want once you've installed the framework - make it your own for your project.
 Add a stylesheet for each new component in `basal/` (e.g. `main`, `sidebar`, etc...).
 The theme directory is merely for non-modular styles, e.g. a hero layout that you'll only find on the home page, small css widgets that require special styling and that you don't know where to put elsewhere.
-It's an 'ordered' mess!
+It's an _ordered_ mess!

 ## Thank You / Credits
 - Nicolas Gallagher (@necolas) for Normalize.css and Micro ClearFix